 Bisphenol A (BPA)

-The list of benefits that comes with consuming fish is long, especially since they are rich in omega-3 fatty acids and other vital nutrients.
+The list of benefits that come with consuming fish is long, especially since they are rich in omega-3 fatty acids and other vital nutrients.
 However, over-consumption of the wrong fish can result in mercury poisoning.
-Being a neurotoxin, high levels of mercury in the body can result in muscle weakness, vision changes, tremors, visual disturbances and hearing loss.
-Pregnant women need be conscious of their mercury intake as the neurotoxin can affect the brain development of the fetus.
+Being a neurotoxin, high levels of mercury in the body can result in muscle weakness, vision changes, tremors, visual disturbances, and hearing loss.
+Pregnant women need to be conscious of their mercury intake as neurotoxin can affect the brain development of the fetus.

 MSG (monosodium glutamate)

-MSG is a neurotoxin that can be found in just about everything- junk food, processed food, fast food, restaurant food, canned food, pet food and even baby food.
-However, although it can be found in almost anything, the FDA does not require that it be disclosed on labels.
+MSG is a neurotoxin that can be found in just about everything.
+This includes junk food, processed food, fast food, restaurant food, canned food, pet food, and even baby food.
+Although it can be found in almost anything, the FDA does not require that it be disclosed on labels.
 It should only be listed if it is 100% pure MSG.
-Thus flavourings and spices that contain up to 99% MSG don’t need to be identified on the label although of the food is salty to the taste, it more than likely contains MSG.
+Thus flavorings and spices that contain up to 99% MSG don’t need to be identified on the label although the food is salty to the taste, it more than likely contains MSG.

-MSG is used to enhance the flavour of food yet it also stimulants appetite, leaving you with a constant craving for food.
-Aside from causing overeating, MSG can also cause headaches, nausea, mood swings, insomnia, diarrhoea and seizures.
+MSG is used to enhance the flavor of food.
+However, it also stimulants appetite, leaving you with a constant craving for food.
+Aside from causing overeating, MSG can also cause headaches, nausea, mood swings, insomnia, diarrhea, and seizures.
 It’s also been linked to Alzheimer’s and Parkinson’s disease.
-As the public continues to inform itself about MSG, it is often hidden on ingredient labels under alternative names.
-These names include hydrolysed or vegetable protein, plant protein extract, sodium caseinate, calcium caseinate, yeast extract, textured protein, TVP, autolyzed yeast, carrageenan, malt extract, malt flavouring, bouillon, seasonings, spices and natural flavouring.
+As the public continues to inform itself about MSG, it is often hidden in ingredient labels under alternative names.
+These names include hydrolyzed or vegetable protein, plant protein extract, sodium caseinate, calcium caseinate, yeast extract, textured protein, TVP, autolyzed yeast, carrageenan, malt extract, malt flavoring, bouillon, seasonings, spices, and natural flavoring.

-Although it can be difficult to stay clear of foods that contain neurotoxins, your health as well as that of of your family always comes first.
-Be sure to stay vigilant when it comes to reading food labels as well as increasing your intake of fresh organic foods.
+It can be difficult to stay clear of foods that contain neurotoxins.
+However, your health, as well as that of your family, always comes first.
+Be sure to stay vigilant when it comes to reading food labels.
+You should also increase your intake of fresh organic foods.